White Collar Crime Defense Attorney

 Embezzlement is also a common category of white-collar crime.
 Defined as improperly taking money from someone who has entrusted you with their funds, embezzlement may refer to an accountant stealing from a client or an employee stealing from an employer.
 In either case, the defendant in an embezzlement case has usually siphoned money from a business to which he or she has access to funds into a personal account.

-Criminal Defenses Against White Collar Crimes in NYS
+Criminal Defense Against White Collar Crime in Nassau County

 There are a number of defenses that can be used for those accused of committing white collar crimes.
 At Barket Epstein, we are adept at evaluating which of these defenses is most likely to work in your individual case.